jondashkyle/archive/entries/2019-04-19-pct/_logs.md

 - decide to do that and coordinate with Z.
 - just after that it starts to snow, and as i descend it turns to freezing rain.
 - meet up at inspiration point and drive some others into town. stop by grizzly cafe for a free coffee and run into some familiar faces.
-- Falling asleep to lightning in the distant high desert

 Mile 357.2
 Miles 21.7